Giovanni De Prà

 Giovanni Luigi Cecilio De Prà ([dʒoˈvanni de ˈpra]; 28 June 1900 – 15 June 1979) was an Italian football goalkeeper.

 Career

 D Prà spent his entire club career with his hometown side Genoa C.F.C., playing more than 300 games over almost 15 years.

 D Prà competed at the 1924 and 1928 Summer Olympics with Italy, and won a bronze medal in 1928. as back up for Gianpiero Combi.

 He started the first 4 matches in the Central European International Cup: 1927–30 campaign but also here lost his starter position to Gianpiero Combi after the summer of 1928.
-But remained a part of the successive Gold winning Italian national side.
+But remained a part of the successive gold medal winning Italy national side.